sameer-codes-hub/Data_Science_Project/Medical_Chatbot/README.md

 The chatbot follows an NLP-based retrieval pipeline:

 1. User enters a healthcare-related question.
-2. The input text is preprocessed.
+2. The input text is converted into a TF-IDF representation..
 3. The medical Q&A dataset is converted into numerical representations using **TF-IDF**.
 4. **Cosine similarity** is calculated between the user's question and available questions.
 5. The most relevant matching Q&A pair is identified.